How to Grow Strawflowers For Your Cut Flower Garden From Seed Indoors

 ‘Growing a Cut Flower Garden’ Series

-These flowers are drought-tolerant but don’t let them dry out in an extended period of drought.
+These flowers are drought-tolerant, but don’t let them dry out for an extended period of time.

-Create a plan to make sure your strawflowers will be watered regularly in the garden.
-I set up soaker hoses in the raised beds as soon as they’ve been transplanted to their new home in the garden.
+Create a plan to ensure your strawflowers are watered regularly in the garden.
+As soon as they are transplanted, I set up soaker hoses in the raised beds.

 Strawflowers don’t need to be pruned regularly.
 However, deadheading the plant will keep the flowers blooming.